cascadiajs/cascadiajs-2022/src/views/content/conference.md

 ### All Inclusive

-In addition to the talks and workshops, your ticket to the conference includes access to the Welcome Reception on August 30, three meals a day and evening events on August 31 and September 1 and a Farewell Brunch on September 2.
+In addition to the talks and workshops, your ticket to the conference includes access to the Welcome Reception on August 30, three meals a day and evening events on August 31 and September 1.
 Check out the [schedule](/schedule) to see what we've planned so far, and stay tuned because we keep adding to it!

 ### Outdoor Activities